david-mangena/isPalindrome/README.md

 Run cd isPalindrome to enter the project.

 ## Running the tests

+On your terminal run the program with the follow command python isPalindrome.py

+##Positive testing
-On your terminal run the program with the follow command python isPalindrome.py The program will prompt you to enter string, enter given dataset for positive testing
+The program will prompt you to enter string, enter below given dataset for positive testing.

+##Negative testing
-For negative test enter any string, word, phrase, number or sequence of words that does not reads the same backward as forward
+For negative test enter any string, word, phrase, number or sequence of words that does not reads the same backward as forward.

-### And style tests

-Run the program with negative test data and positive test date for different outcome

 ## valid Dataset
 ```